Frequently Asked Questions

 • An evaluation of your system can sometimes determine the cause immediately.

-• The first step would be to eliminate any flue blockages or creosote build up.
+• The first step would be to eliminate any flue blockages or creosote buildup.
 Pre-warm the flue.

 • Wind-induced downdrafts can often be solved by installing a regular chimney cap.